Software

 There are two types of vendor due diligence that you should be performing:

-Initial Due Diligence – This is performed prior to entering a contractual agreement with the vendor.
-It’s important to analyze the vendor and identify any risk that that will be exposed to your organization.
-Initial due diligence also helps determine if the vendor will meet your strategic and financial goals.
+• Initial vendor due diligence – This is essentially a background check of the vendor and performed prior to signing the contract.
+It’s important to analyze the vendor and identify any risk that will be exposed to your organization.
+Initial vendor due diligence also helps determine if the vendor will meet your strategic and financial goals.

 Effective vendor due diligence can help your organization solidify the right vendor partnerships and stay aware of any new or emerging risks.